January 3, 2022 by Matt Zentz

 It’s going to be an interesting year and I hope you stick around for the wild ride.

-Related Tags: Small Business, Solutions, User Experience, CMS Features, Marketpath CMS News, CMS Tips & Best Practices, Fully Managed CMS, Website Marketing, Content Management System (CMS) for Restaurants, Digital Marketing, Website Marketing Strategy, Web Content Management Systems, SaaS CMS, Headless CMS, CMS Comparisons
+Related Tags: Small Business, Solutions, User Experience, CMS Features, Marketpath CMS News, CMS Tips & Best Practices, Fully Managed CMS, Website Marketing, Digital Marketing, Website Marketing Strategy, Web Content Management Systems, SaaS CMS, Headless CMS, CMS Comparisons

 Matt Zentz launched Marketpath from a small Broad Ripple bungalow in February 2001 with a focus on custom web application development.
 He built the first, basic version of a hosted CMS called Webtools and shortly afterward expanded his team and created the first version of Marketpath CMS.